beauvilerobed/Predict-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

-TODO: Replace the image below with your own.

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-TODO: Add your explanation